danialafjeh/Project-1-Online-Shop-Website/README.md

 # About project
 🛒 Online Store Project — Key Features

-‼️ NOTE : All information saved in database are  just examples and completely fak ‼️ NOTE : The language of this website is completely in Persian.
+‼️ NOTE : All information saved in database are  just examples and completely fake.

+‼️ NOTE : The language of this website is completely in Persian.

 ⭐ Focus on Core Backend Logic